viniciusm2001/dl-from-yt/readme.md

 This was implemented because some operating systems don't allow certain characters on the file or folder name.

-Those are the characters considered invalid:
+These are the characters considered invalid:

 - / (forward slash)
 - \ (backslash)